 However, some rafts like Sea Eagle SE9 and BRIS rafts come with all the necessary accessories and you don't have to buy them separately.
 So, keep this factor also in mind when you going for a raft as it can add to the overall cost.

 Last, but not least, you do need to consider the price of the raft.
 We have included a variety of rafts ranging from a couple of hundred bucks like Intex Mariner 4 to all the way up to $4000-5000 like AIRE Super Duper Puma.

 As discussed, the material of construction is the major factor in determining the price of the raft.
-Higher price the more durable and corrosion resistant the raft is going to be.
+The higher the price the more durable and corrosion-resistant the raft is going to be.

 However, if you are looking for a nice combination of durability and affordability, we would recommend going for any for the Saturn Rafts.
 They are durable and come at a reasonable price.

 Hopefully, we have been of help to you in deciding which raft you need to go with.
 We have included all the different factors you need to consider when going about purchasing a raft.

 They come in different shapes and sizes and come with different features and capabilities.
 Basically, it all comes down to your intended use and the amount of money you are willing to put in.